 Proof of concept is an exercise to see whether to turn an idea into reality.
 It helps you determine the idea's feasibility or verify whether it function as imagined.

-Brainstorming brilliant and fresh ideas can be an exciting journey for project teams.
+Brainstorming brilliant and fresh ideas is an exciting journey for project teams.
 But, before they start sharing and further distributing, their ideas need to go through a developmental process.

 Teams need to have a project quality management plan set in place or a clear understanding of what issues they are trying to fix.
 Additionally, if you want potential investors and clients to accept your ideas, you need to prove that they are indeed helpful, practical, and worth spending money on them.